apache/calcite/site/develop/index.md

 reasons:
 1. you identified a problem after the submission of the pull request;
 2. the reviewer requested further changes;
-3. the Travis CI failed and the failure is not caused by your changes.
+3. the Travis CI build failed and the failure is not caused by your changes.

-In order to update the pull request you need to commit the changes in your branch and then push the commit(s) to GitHub.
-Your are encouraged to use regular (non-rebase) commits on top of previously existing ones.
+In order to update the pull request, you need to commit the changes in your branch and then push the commit(s) to GitHub.
+You are encouraged to use regular (non-rebased) commits on top of previously existing ones.

-When pushing the changes to GitHub you should refrain from using the `--force` parameter and its alternatives.
-You are allowed to force push your changes under certain conditions:
+When pushing the changes to GitHub, you should refrain from using the `--force` parameter and its alternatives.
+You may choose to force push your changes under certain conditions:
  * the pull request has been submitted less than 10 minutes ago and there is no pending discussion (in the PR and/or in JIRA) concerning it;
  * a reviewer has explicitly asked you to perform some modifications that require the use of the `--force` option.

-In the special case, that the Travis CI failed and the failure is not caused by your changes create an empty commit (`git commit --allow-empty`) and push it.
+In the special case, that the Travis CI build failed and the failure is not caused by your changes create an empty commit (`git commit --allow-empty`) and push it.

 ## Continuous Integration Testing